brettfeltmate/GripAperture-Weight/README.md

 In pt.
 1, target reveal (an illumination of its placeholder) is triggered when the reaching motion exceeds a velocity threshold.

 Running this paradigm requires that you have:

 - An Optitrack motion-capture system
 - A pair of occlusion goggles (i.e., PLATO)
 - An arduino board (for controlling goggles)
 - KLibs (python-based experiment development framework)

 As it stands, an Optitrack system is a hard requirement.
 In theory both the brand of goggles or arduino board shouldn't matter too much, though the code would need to be adapted accordingly.
 KLibs is also necessary.

-##### Todo:
-- [ ] Test script
-- [ ] Implement some sort of movement insurance, either:
-    - [ ] Min velocity
-    - [ ] Tighter MT cutoffs
-- [ ] Depending on the above, pull sensible defaults from extant lit
-- [ ] Implement movement end-zones
-    - [ ] Use these to mark movement end